ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1504-presskit.md

 });
 </script>

-You can access full resolution images from the URL below:
+You can access full-resolution images from the URL below:

   * <https://ubuntu-mate.org/gallery/Screenshots/>